swich11/item-sorter/README.md

 This is how we landed on a machine learning based solution.
 While it did not provide the easy access to orientation that Aruco markers provided, it gave consistent detections all the time.
 And this solution would be able to function for most manners of potential objects designs including more complex ones then current simple shapes.

 ### MoveIt
+[TODO]
 ## Novelty of Existing Solution
+[TODO]
 ## Directions for Future Work
 ### YOLO model
 Our model used in perception was trained on a limited dataset.
 Given more time and resources, this can be trained to become more robust and reliable.

 Future work on this model, also becomes a necessity should any additional types of objects or bins want to be added for use with this system.

+### Perception
+- Need to find orientation ...

 ### Gripper
 The gripper in its current form has significant room for improvement, despite working reliably.
 While all components were 3D printed at 10% infill for durability, the inherent limitations of FDM printing such as imprecise hole tolerances and rough surface finishes, made assembly challenging.
 Several parts required manual drilling and sanding to achieve smooth travel along the guide rods.
 Although the jaws include grooved contact surfaces, they do not consistently achieve a secure grasp, so adding a higher-friction material such as rubber is planned to improve tactility.
 Additionally, the interface between the jaws and the guide rods can be refined to reduce friction and improve sliding performance, leading to more reliable and repeatable motion.

 ### Visualisation
+Currently colour image annotation is done via the default plot function given by Ultralytics, with default variables has lables and bounding boxes obscure visibility in dense object configurations.
+Future versions may explicitly setup the plotting to maximise visibility.

+Additions to be made to the RViz visualisation:
+- Have marker of object being moved attached to the End Effector.
+Currently sometimes appears when visible in gripper.
+- Add pointcloud visualisation for unexpected obstacles in system environment
+- Currently it is difficult to visually infer the x,y position of markers not on the workspace surface.
+Add a thin marker/line parallel to the z-axis from the marker centroid  to the workspace surface.
+-

 ### Closed-Loop Behaviour
+[TODO]
 # Contributors and Roles
 ## Julian Britton
+[TODO]
 ## Bryson Chen
 Bryson's key contributions revolves around the design and integration of the custom end-effector into the physical robot and ROS architecture.
 Bryson designed the parallel jaw gripper's components in fusion 360, and used those STL files to define the robot in a URDF file for visualisation in RViz.
 Bryson had also worked on creating launch files for easier use.
 3
 ## Matthew Viegas
+[TODO]

 # Repository Structure
 ## sorter_ws
 The main workspace for the whole item sorter system
 ### src/brain